Updated August 31, 2022

 4) Once the file is uploaded, you’re welcome to run the video.

-Pics.io is one of the perfect tools to manage your videos, and it has an option to work on top of your cloud storage (or you can use it as an all-in-one DAM).
+Pics.io is one of the best tools to manage your videos, and it has an option to work on top of your cloud storage (or you can use it as an all-in-one DAM).

 Here are some of the powerful DAM features, enriching video asset management in your organization: